 - Health benefits: many of us take collagen supplements for joint health, as well as skin, hair and nails.
 There are many types of collagen but I typically believe getting nutrients from food is the most healthy way to do it.
 May not be scientific, but I can guarantee it’s better for your soul.

 - Gut health: There is some anecdotal evidence that it can help with IBD and “leaky gut”.
 I’m skeptical but I’ll throw it out there anyway.
 There are many studies that show that homemade chicken soup cures a lot of ailments.
 INS, IJS.
 If you ask me, it’s a thing.

 So here’s where I take a regular cooking practice and push it just a bit to get something that is delicious, healthy, and convenient:

-After you strain out the goop in your stock, brink the liquid back up to a boil.
+After you strain out the goop in your stock, bring the liquid back up to a boil.
 Boil until it’s reduced by about 2/3rds. i.e. 1/3 is left in the pot.
 How long this takes is dependent on how much water was added initially.

 Add the liquid that is left to a 9X9.
 I find that a silicone 9X9 inside a metal 9X9 works best.
 I’ll explain why later.